-- Control Registers The CPU has 128 program-addressable control registers used for arithmetic operations, indexing, input/output access control, and special uses.
-These registers are grouped for use by the user, or for the exclusive use of the executive system, as described in 3.4. - Arithmetic Section This section contains the adder registers, and control circuits necessary for performing fixed and floating-point arithmetic, partial-word selection, shifting, logical operations, and tests. - Control Section This section provides the basic control and logic for instruction decoding and execution.
+- Control Registers The CPU has 128 program-addressable control registers used for arithmetic operations, indexing, and input/output access control. - Arithmetic Section This section contains the adder registers, and control circuits necessary for performing fixed and floating-point arithmetic, partial-word selection, shifting, logical operations, and tests. - Control Section This section provides the basic control and logic for instruction decoding and execution.
 It includes the program address counter used in accessing sequential instructions, the program control register in which instructions are staticized for execution, and the processor state register (PSR) which determines various processor operating modes.
 The control section also initiates the servicing of interrupts. - Input/Output Section This section controls and multiplexes data flow between the input/output channels and main storage.
 It includes an interrupt priority network and paths to peripheral subsystems for both control signals and data. - Indexing Section This section contains parallel index adders and threshold test circuitry.
 It is used generally for processor control functions, operand address development, program relocation, and input/output transfer control. - Storage Class Control Section The storage class control section receives the final operand address from the index adder and establishes address and data paths to one of four possible storage modules.
 Storage class control also determines whether a final address refers to a control register.